awesome-llm-papers/awesome-llm-papers.github.io/_publications/wu2019pay.markdown

 citations: 347
 bibkey: wu2019pay
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1901.10430'}]
-tags: [Transformer, Reinforcement Learning, Attention Mechanism, WMT, Model Architecture, Language Modeling]
+tags: [Language Modeling, Model Architecture, Attention Mechanism, Transformer, WMT, Reinforcement Learning, Evaluation]
 ---
 Self-attention is a useful mechanism to build generative models for language and images.
 It determines the importance of context elements by comparing each